 Employing such technologic aids not only encourages the students to engage more in the course, but it also helps tutors save a considerable amount of time by efficiently organizing and overseeing their time and resources.
 The time freed up could be spent interacting with the students, as well as measuring their processes.

-Here’re some noteworthy technical aids you could consider:
+Here are some noteworthy technical aids you could consider:

 Operating System Environment (OSE)

 Course management software like the virtual Operating System Environment (OSE) may be a great help.
 Specifically, the software submits information regarding the number of posts, emails, assignments, quizzes, tests, etc. In short, the virtual OSE will tap into learners’ participation, skills, intellectual efforts, and even emotional constituents of studying.
-The rest is up to the instructors to gather those information, statistics, digits, etc. to serve their goal.
+The rest is up to the instructors to gather the information, statistics, digits, etc. to serve their goal.

 Virtual Learning Environment (VLE)